 Meet Our Trainer!

-Sandee Szabo is committed to using positive reinforcement training techniques.
-She started as an assistant to other positive trainers before teaching classes on her own.
+Deanna Scott is committed to using positive reinforcement training techniques.
+She started as a child, training her beagle mix to do all sorts of tricks for food.
+This was before treat training was a concept.
+She decided to go to a positive trainer with her first Border Collie.
+She and her first Border earned a Companion Dog (CD) title, before the dog was 15 months old.
+She ended up assisting the trainer and then began teaching classes on her own.
 She follows the teachings of Dr. Ian Dunbar and other positive reinforcement trainers.
 She stresses the importance of socializing your dog to other dogs, children, and adults.
-She teaches you how to get "Good Doggee Manners" from your dog.
-She describes her training philosopy:
+She teaches you how to train your dog to be a good house companion.
+She describes her training philosophy:

-"Positive training, in my opinion, is treating the dog with love and respect.
-You get from your dog what you give.
+"I believe in setting your dog up for success and rewarding your dog for getting it right!
+Using positive training helps to increase the human-canine bond and makes for a pleasant experience for owner and dog.
 Give your dog love and respect, and you will receive love and respect back.
-Your dog is part of your family.
+Your dog is a part of your family.
 You try to give your family the best upbringing possible; now you can do the same for the canine members of your family."

 If you have questions about our classes or you are interested in signing up, you can contact our training coordinator by email at firstname.lastname@example.org.